Code-Institute-Submissions/white-wedding/README.md

 ### Content

 The content is made up by me, but some of the information added is based on my friend, the wedding planner, and her life.
+It's been a wild ride creating this.
+Many hairs have been pulled in this annoying process of getting things to work as you wish.
+Still, I wouldn't have it any other way.
+There have been problems constantly, even though I took a lot of inspiration from earlier trial projects we have done during the modules.
+It's one thing following a path set-up by tutors, with given instructors.
+A whole other business giving life to an original idea.
+Anyway, it should be working now.
+If there are issues, they should be minor at the moment.
+I have searched high

 ### Media